This article was written by Alan Cohen

 Josh Gibson was the most dominant power hitter in the Negro Leagues from 1930 through 1946.
 His production was so prodigious that his Hall of Fame plaque reads he had almost 800 home runs.
 Unfortunately, documentation is limited.
 Teams barnstormed across the country, playing wherever the bus stopped.
 Black newspapers, for the most part, appeared weekly and had details of relatively few games.
 White newspapers sometimes took notice, but the articles about games in rural areas were not particularly detailed.
 However, when the Negro League teams were given the opportunity to play in big league ballparks, the coverage in the media was more significant, and fans—both Black and White—saw that Josh Gibson was capable of homering anywhere and everywhere.
 Writers in mainstream newspapers from New York in the East to Chicago in the Midwest joined with Black mainstays such as the Pittsburgh Courier and Chicago Defender in lauding Gibson’s power.

 Josh Gibson first set foot in a big-league park as an 18-year-old in 1930, as a member of the Homestead Grays.
 He played at Forbes Field and Yankee Stadium that year.
-Legend has it that one of his homers sailed out of Yankee Stadium in 1934 (or was it 1930?) and that two of his homers cleared the back left field bleacher wall at Griffith Stadium.
-It was also asserted in the Philadelphia Inquirer and reported in an Associated Press release that, after he homered in Philadelphia’s Shibe Park on July 18, 1944, he had hit at least one home run in each of the ten big league ballparks in which he played up to that point in his career.2 Later, newspapers including the Washington Post and Philadelphia Inquirer would claim that he had homered in every big league ballpark in which he played: 15 total.
+Legend has it that one of his homers sailed out of Yankee Stadium in 1934 (or was it 1930 or perhaps sometime in the 1940s?) and that two of his homers cleared the back left field bleacher wall at Griffith Stadium.
+It was also asserted in the Philadelphia Inquirer and reported in an Associated Press release that, after he homered in Philadelphia’s Shibe Park on July 18, 1944, he had hit at least one home run in each of the ten big league ballparks in which he played up to that point in his career.2 Later, newspapers including the Washington Post and Philadelphia Inquirer would claim that he had homered in every big league ballpark in which he played.

 How true are these legends?
 What is the real story?